 Bulgarian

-In 1950, he was invited to sing at the Metropolitan Opera in New York City.
-However, due to the McCarran Immigration Act, Christoff was denied entry into the United States.
+In 1950, Christoff was invited to perform at New York City's prestigious Metropolitan Opera.
+Unfortunately, due to the McCarran Immigration Act, he was denied entry into the United States, preventing him from making his debut on that celebrated stage.

 Naturalistic